-Introducing Fish
+Introducing meat

 Fish is one of the most healthy and nutritious food, but also one of the High allergenic food.
 Hence, as per the American Association of Pediatrics, fish, should be introduced in baby’s diet from1 year of age.